supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Setup-MFA-and-Conditional-Access.md

 10. At the Stay signed in message, select **No**.

-    > Outlook on the Web opens to Alex Wilber's inbox.
+    > Outlook on the Web opens to  Edmund Reeve's inbox.

 11. At the top-right corner, select the **Account manager forEdmund** and then select **Sign out**.